 easy/beginner to advanced, but beginners are able to join in even on our toughest pieces.
 We welcome harp players of all abilities.

 In the past years, we have performed at libraries, nursing homes, and cultural events including the CNY Scottish and Celtic Festival.
 In 2007, A Harmony of Harps organized Harpa Galora, a harp concert featuring 36 harpists to commemorate a similar concert held 75 years before.
 We celebrated a bigger and better Harpa Galora in 2012.
 Upcoming performances and meetings are listed on first page.

 We welcome all new members, regardless of harping ability.
-If you are interested in joining, contact our president, Jennifer Byrne, and come to one of our meetings.
+If you are interested in joining, contact our president, Deette Bunn, and come to one of our meetings.
 We are also a great source of information about harping in Central New York and can provide information on harp teachers in the area, performances of interest, where to buy a harp, and various and sundry related harp information!
-Check our links for more information or contact Jennifer Byrne with any questions.
+Check our links for more information or contact Deette Bunn with any questions.

-Meetings are usually held the first Saturday of the month (this is a change from the third) at the Trinity Episcopal Church in Fayetteville.
-We meet at 1:30 for set up, and we begin playing at 2.
+Meetings are usually held the first Saturday of the month at the Trinity Episcopal Church in Fayetteville.
+We meet at 1:30 for set up, and we begin playing at 2PM.
 Generally our meetings last until 4, but members leave earlier as necessary.
 Regular attendance is not mandatory; however, we think once you attend one meeting, you will find it gives you a musical/harp outlet that you will want to maintain.
 Meeting dates can vary, so check here for the latest information.

 Meetings begin with standard group business.
-We then typically launch into a harp circle, in which each person shares a piece they have been working on or chooses a song they would like the group to play together.
-Members do not have to perform a piece, but it is encouraged.
-Later we run through the pieces we are working on as an ensemble to prepare for performances.
+We then typically launch into whatever music we are currently working on as an ensemble to prepare for performances.
 Additional practices are held as a performance grows closer.